 DNsystem offers 10 shared hosting plans (five each for Linux and Windows) plus three VPS and three dedicated server plans.
 The Linux shared hosting plans come with:

 - 600 MB to 18 GB disk space

 - 10 to unlimited email addresses

 - FTP manager

 - IMAP access

 Except for the Personal XL starter plan, all other plans come with phpMyAdmin and MySQL databases.
 The top three plans (Basic XL, Medium XL, and Advanced XL) also come with parked domains and mailing lists, while the top two plans support Cron jobs and the Ruby/Perl programming languages.

 DNsystem provides free daily backups of your database, emails, and website, and free recoveries on request.
 Also, free support means you can get help with CMS installation, script modifications, or pretty much anything else.
 On the subject of CMS, those looking to build a blog or an e-commerce store can get WordPress, Joomla, osCommerce, PrestaShop, and Magento installed for free.

-One of DNsystem’s interesting features is the SPF Wizard that guides you through the process of editing a DNS SPF record for your domain, which is important because it can help prevent your outgoing emails from being flagged as spam.
+One of DNsystem’s intriguing features is the SPF Wizard, which assists you in editing a DNS SPF record for your domain.
+This feature is crucial as it helps prevent your outgoing emails from being flagged as spam.